Baby Jake: Characters

+Bumblebee is a bee Baby Jake befriended in Making Honey.
+He makes cameos throughout the series and makes a full appearance in Making Honey.

+Caterpillar is a caterpillar who lives in a tree.
+He joins Baby Jake to wriggle with him and transformed into a butterfly in To Wriggle.

+Purple Bees are alien bees from the honey planet in Making Honey.

+Giant Alien is a giant alien Baby Jake and Sydney accidentally landed on.

+Baby Moon is a moon with a baby face who appears in certain episodes a different moon was used in Tickle Toes.

+Paint Butterfly is a butterfly made out of paint in Painting in Space when Baby Jake, Spacey and the Hamsternauts painted the whole planet.

+Whale is a whale Baby Jake and Penguins Quinn befriended underwater.

+Sea Creatures are animals who live in the ocean in the arctic.

+Rubber Ducky is a toy duck that squeaks and came to life in Bath Time.

+Snowmen are snowmen who do the Yacki Yacki Yogi dance with Baby Jake in the snow.

+Snake is a snake who lives in the jungle.

+Girrafes are giraffes who lives in the jungle.

+Blue Butterflies are blue butterflies who live on the jungle and snow.

+Penguins are Penguins live on the snow.

+Elephant is an elephant in the jungle.

+Fireflies are fireflies who lit up the whole jungle in Pretty Lights.

+The Lizards are blue lizards during tropical adventures.

+Tree is a tree with a face in Tickle Toes.

+Bulldozer is a Bulldozer that appears in Building.

 Location

 The windmill featured in the series is Sibsey Trader Mill just outside the village of Sibsey near Boston in Lincolnshire.
 In the programme, it is shown as a large family home with additional floors, rooms and windows rather than a working mill, although it shows full working sails.
 Wheat harvesting in fields in and around the mill at the time had to be delayed to allow filming to take place back in the late summer of 2010 so that they had the correct ripened wheat colours.

 Series

 Series one of Baby Jake ran in the UK each weekday from July to August 2011 and consisted of 26 episodes in total.

 Series two began on 10 September 2012 also consisting of 26 episodes.

 Series two was the last series commissioned.
 There has been no request for a further series since.
-The series has also been shown on Al-Jazeera.
+The series has also been shown on Al Jazeera.

 Reception

-The show was relatively popular at launch compared to other BBC Children's TV programs, occupying all top five positions on the BBC CBeebies iPlayer for a week.
+The show was relatively popular at launch compared to other BBC Children's TV programmes, occupying all top five positions on the BBC CBeebies iPlayer for a week.
 In 2013 the show received a UK Broadcast Award.
+Its rating on IMDb was 5.4/10.